 Minister Kris Faafoi visits Timaru head office to mark rural broadband milestone.

-Rural broadband specialists, Farmside powered by Vodafone, has hit a record 10,000 rural wireless customers connecting via the Rural Broadband Initiative (RBI), as rural New Zealanders continue to prioritise reliable connectivity.
+Rural broadband specialists, Farmside backed by One NZ, has hit a record 10,000 rural wireless customers connecting via the Rural Broadband Initiative (RBI), as rural New Zealanders continue to prioritise reliable connectivity.

 This follows a spike of Kiwis connecting to internet services during COVID-19, when Farmside hit a record 15,000 customers overall, including satellite, fixed line and fibre broadband customers.